-Donation deductions are still with us.
-You can still deduct donations to qualified to charities - but only if you itemize deductions.
-As noted earlier in this guide, you may want to coordinate the year that you itemize with efforts to "bunch" your charitable donations so that your total itemized deductions will surpass your standard deduction.
+Donation deductions.
+You can still deduct donations to qualified charities-but only if you itemize deductions.
+As noted earlier in this guide, you may want to coordinate the year that you itemize with "bunching" your charitable donations so that your total itemized deductions will surpass your standard deduction.